-I just now screenshotted that photo off my phone.
-Yes, it’s that hot.
-With no relief in sight.
-When it’s that hot, you just want to play it cool inside in the air conditioning because it’s just not fun to be outside.
+When it’s so hot outside you just want to play it cool inside in the air conditioning rather than playing anything outside.
 But, some of us have no choice as our jobs or daily lives have us outside a lot.
 What to do when that is the case?
 Wear sunscreen, cover your head, and drink lots of water.

 MADE IN THE SHADE

 Let’s start with sunscreen.
 Do you really need it, what SPF is best, and how much should you use?
 First of all, yes, you need it.
 We all need it.
 Daily.
 Even in the shade.
 In fact, a new study found that 78 percent of people who used only an umbrella on a sunny beach day burned but only 25 percent of those who used SPF got sunburned.
 First of all, who doesn’t use sunblock on the beach?
 Secondly, don’t let the shade fool you.
 You will still get burned in the shade because it doesn’t block UV light.